velartrill/velartrill.github.io/orig/in-good-hands.md

 “Only if you ask nicely.”

-“So I had Eagle — this big hulking brute of a woman, you’d think she was Imperial Guard or something — just cut the bitch’s fancy clothes straight off her.
+“So I had Eagle — this big hulking brute of a woman, you’d think she was Imperial Guard or something — just cut the bitch’s fancy clothes straight off her; figured that might shut her up.
 And _La dè nai_ but I have *never* seen someone so *angry*.
 Just wouldn’t stop lecturing us about how we were going to pay for every copper she’d spent on that outfit.
 So I sit down, grab her by the hair, show her my favorite knife; told her she had one last chance to talk before things got ugly.”
 I laugh ruefully.
 “I admit, I really thought that would be enough to break her.
 And she talked, alright.
-About how her bodyguards would ‘make me swallow that knife’ and ‘shit it back out of my ass,’ and she just kept going until Daisy — sweet, mousy little girl who looked half again too young to be in the business, absolute fiend with anything galvanic — took a sparker to her neck.”
+About how her bodyguards would ‘make me swallow that knife’ and ‘shit it back out of my ass,’ and she just kept going until Daisy — this sweet, mousy little thing who looked half again too young to be in the business, absolute fiend with anything galvanic — took a sparker to her neck.”

 “How long did it take after that?”